FirelyTeam/firely-docs/vonk/deployment/reverseProxy/nginx.rst

         }
     }

-Now you can run the Vonk server
+Now you can run the Vonk server.

 Configuration
 -------------
-To configure the Vonk server, you can use the appsettings.json file (see :ref:`configuration`).
+- To configure the Vonk server, you can use the appsettings.json file (see :ref:`configure_vonk`).

-To configure Nginx you need add extra options to the /etc/nginx/sites-available/default or to the nginx.conf file.
+- To configure Nginx you need add extra options to the /etc/nginx/sites-available/default or to the nginx.conf file.

-To monitor the application you can use systemd and create a service for starting, stopping and managing the process.
+- To monitor the application you can use systemd and create a service for starting, stopping and managing the process.